-Classification of TST Reactions
+Classification of TST Reactions (Results for two and one step)

-Interpretation of TST results is based on measurement in millimeters, the person's risk of acquiring TB infection, or the risk of progression to disease if infected.
+Interpretation of TST results is based on measurement in millimeters, the person's risk of acquiring Tb infection, or the risk of progression to disease if infected.

-- A TST reaction of $\geq$ 5 mm of induration is considered positive in: - HIV infected persons - o Recent contact with a person with infectious TB disease - Persons with fibrotic changes on chest x-ray consistent with prior TB - o Patients with organ transplants and/or immunosuppressed patients, including patients taking equivalent of $\geq 15$ mg/day of prednisone for one month or longer, or taking TNF- $\alpha$ antagonists.
+- A TST reaction of \geq 5 mm of induration is considered positive in: - HIV infected persons - Recent contact with a person with infectious Tb disease - Persons with fibrotic changes on chest x-ray consistent with prior Tb

-- A TST reaction of $\geq$ 10 mm of induration is considered positive in: - Recent arrivals to the United States (within last 5 years) from high-prevalence areas (See WHO list) - Injection drug users - Residents or employees of high-risk congregate settings (e.g. correctional facilities, long-term care facilities, hospitals and other healthcare facilities, residential facilities for patients with HIV infection/AIDS and homeless shelters) - Mycobacteriology laboratory personnel - Persons with clinical conditions that increase the risk for progression to TB disease - Children younger than 5 years of age - Infants, children and adolescents exposed to adults in high risk categories

-- A TST reaction of $\geq$ 15 mm of induration is considered positive in the following individuals: - o Persons with no known risk factors for TB
+- Patients with organ transplants and/or immunosuppressed patients, including patients taking equivalent of \geq 15mg/day of prednisone for one month or longer, or taking TNF- α antagonists. - A TST reaction of \geq 10 mm of induration is considered positive in: - Recent arrivals to the United States (within last 5 years) from high-prevalence areas (See WHO list) - Injection drug users - Residents or employees of high-risk congregate settings (e.g. correctional facilities, long-term care facilities, hospitals and other health care facilities, residential facilities for patients with HIV infection/AIDS and homeless shelters) - Mycobacteriology laboratory personnel - \circ $\;$ Persons with clinical conditions that increase the risk for progression to Tb disease - Children younger than 5 years of age - o Infants, children and adolescents exposed to adults in high risk categories - A TST reaction of ≥ 15 mm of induration is considered positive in the following individuals: Persons with no known risk factors for Tb